Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from surgery presentations

-In our triangulation, the $8c$ hatched quadrangular regions are paired up to form $4c$ annuli, and a boundary component of $\nu(L)$ is a union of $4k$ such annuli, where $k$ is the number of times the corresponding component of $L$ passes through a crossing.
-(Since a component may pass through the same crossing twice, $k$ may not be equal to the number of crossings that the component passes through.)
-See the left of Figure~\ref{figure:boundary-triangulation}; the hatched meridional annulus is one of these $4k$ annuli.
-Also, the circle $\alpha$ in the left of Figure~\ref{figure:boundary-triangulation} is the union of the top edges of the hatched quadrangles in Figure~\ref{figure:subpiece-decomposition}.
-Obviously $\alpha$ is a longitude of $L$ taken along the blackboard framing, along which we perform surgery.
-Similarly, the bottom edges of the hatched quadrangles form a parallel of $\alpha$, which we denote by~$\alpha'$.
+In our triangulation, there are $8c+4\delta$ hatched quadrangular regions, and they are paired up to form $4c+2\delta$ annuli, and the $i$th boundary component of $\nu(L)$ is a union of $2k_i+2|f_i-w_i|$ such annuli, where $k_i$ is the number of times the $i$th component of $L$ passes through a crossing.
+We have $\sum k_i = 2c$.
+(Since a component may pass through the same crossing twice, $k_i$ may not be equal to the number of crossings that the component passes through.)
+See the left of Figure~\ref{figure:boundary-triangulation}; the hatched meridional annulus is one of these $2k_i+2|f_i-w_i|$ annuli.